JotaroS/jotaro-homepage-hugo/content/project/springfit.md

 ---

+### Jotaro's contribution

-In this projet, Jotaro has contributed to the system that automatically generates ideal parameters of the spring geometry: cantilver spring that produces aimed forces and deflection and will not break easily.
+In this project, Jotaro has contributed to the system that automatically generates ideal parameters of the spring geometry: cantilver spring that produces aimed forces and deflection and will not break easily.
 Based on the _Euler-Bernoulli cantilver theory_, Jotaro has build C++ executable system that optimizes the spring geometry based on given geometric constraints.

 For more details, paper and video, visit [here](https://hpi.de/baudisch/projects/springfit.html).